-A Training Test is available to familiarize educators, students, and parents with the look and feel of the new test.
-Please note that while the Training Test includes content for every grade level, the pilot test will only include content for a student's current grade level.
-A Scoring Guide is also available that includes correct responses for items on the Training Test.
+A Training Test is available for each grade level to familiarize educators, students, and parents with the look and feel of the new test.
+Scoring Guides are also available that include correct responses for items on the Training Tests.

 CALIFORNIA ALTERNATE ASSESSMENTS (CAA)

 The California Alternate Assessments (CAA) for ELA/literacy, mathematics, and science are designed for students with significant cognitive disabilities.
 These assessments are also part of the California Assessment of Student Performance and Progress (CAASPP) system.
 The goal of the CAAs is to ensure that students with the most significant cognitive disabilities achieve increasingly higher academic outcomes and leave high school ready for postsecondary options.

 English Language Arts / Mathematics